 An essential oil is usually the primary product of distillation.
 Essential oils are mixtures of volatile lipophilic compounds from plants and are used in the food, pharmaceutical, cosmetic and perfume industries, and in aromatherapy.
 You can learn more about essential oils in my guide How to find reliable essential oil information.

 Hydrolat (hydrosol, aromatic water) is the distilled water enriched with plant volatiles.
 It’s misleading to think of it as water saturated with essential oil, as the composition of its aromatic fraction (usually between 0,001% and 0,1%) typically differs quite a bit from the corresponding essential oil.
-Thus hydrolat should be viewed as an independent distillation product.
+Thus hydrolat is an independent distillation product.

 Essential oil industry traditionally treated hydrolats as distillation by-products, discarding them or re-distilling to increase the yield of essential oils.
 However, in the last 15 years, they have witnessed a drastic increase in popularity.
 Many home distillers, as well as professional producers, distil them as their primary products, aimed for use in aromatherapy and natural cosmetics.